-- 15% Community Project.
-The students will work in groups of at least 2 but not more than 8 people to develop and implement a project for their community that is based on part of what they have learned from this book.
+- Community Project: The students will work in groups of at least 2 but not more than 8 people to develop and implement a project for their community that is based on part of what they have learned from 1 Thessalonians.
 Projects should take less than 1 month’s time but more than 2 days.
 This can be done before, during or after the class depending on the way the class is presented.
 Students will present a proposal to the teacher for approval and report on the progress of the project 1 month after it starts.
 Credit is given for the quality of implementation rather than specific results in the community.
 If at all possible the project’s plans and outcomes will be shared with the class.

-The study of the book will happen during class time in the following steps.
+The study of the book will happen during class time in the following steps:

 The steps will be:

 - Teacher announces passage and distributes questions to teams.

 - The teams will report answers, to the class (if small), or (if a large class) in groups of 3 teams to other teams.